shinrich/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies the location of the certificate authority file against which the origin server will be verified.

+.. ts:cv:: CONFIG proxy.config.ssl.client.SSLv3 INT 0

+   Enables (``1``) or disables (``0``) SSLv3 in the ATS client context.
+Disabled by default

+.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1 INT 1

+   Enables (``1``) or disables (``0``) TLSv1 in the ATS client context.
+If not specified, enabled by default

+.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1_1 INT 1

+   Enables (``1``) or disables (``0``) TLSv1_1 in the ATS client context.
+If not specified, enabled by default

+.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1_2 INT 1

+   Enables (``1``) or disables (``0``) TLSv1_2 in the ATS client context.
+If not specified, enabled by default

+.. ts:cv:: CONFIG proxy.config.ssl.async.handshake.enabled INT 0

+   Enables the use of openssl async job during the TLS handshake.
+Traffic Server must be build against openssl 1.1 or greater or this to take affect.
+   Can be useful if using a crypto engine that communicates off chip.
+The thread will be rescheduled for other work until the crypto engine operation completes.
+A test crypto engine that inserts a 5 second delay on private key operations can be found at :ts:git:`contrib/openssl/async_engine.c`.

+.. ts:cv:: CONFIG proxy.config.ssl.engine.conf_file STRING NULL

+   Specify the location of the openssl config file used to load dynamic crypto engines.
+This setting assumes an absolute path.
+An example config file is at :ts:git:`contrib/openssl/load_engine.cnf`.

 OCSP Stapling Configuration
 ===========================